June 2006 26

 Drying in the Sun

 The KZ frame took a couple days to complete but it is ready to have the motor loaded into it and hit the road.
 I hit it with 2 coats of primer, 4 coats of black, and 3 coats of clear.
 It looks great.
-Not quite as good as a professional shop would do, but from 10 feet back you’d never know the difference.
+Not quite as good as a professional shop would do, but… Continue reading Drying in the Sun

 Ready for Paint